 Can I sign an image for free?

 Yes, you can sign an image for free.
-Many of the options on this list don’t cost anything.
-Signaturely has a free plan; GIMP and Microsoft Paint are free applications as well.
+Many options on this list don’t cost anything.
+Signaturely has a free plan; GIMP and Microsoft Paint are free applications.

 What is the best method to sign an image?